 - Exquisite hand-worked items can be made with both types of embroidery, creating some of the loveliest needlework ever stitched.

 Petit point is always comprised of tiny, beautiful stitches worked on individual threads of Penelope canvas or fine mesh needlepoint canvas (22 or more threads to the inch) like Congress Cloth or silk gauze.
 In addition to canvas embroidery, the petit point also has been used to describe very fine work in cross-stitch designs.

 Although needlepoint can be worked on Penelope canvas as well, most stitchers prefer to use single-thread or mono canvas because of the larger stitches and heavier thread used to work the average needlepoint project.

 How is Petit Point Worked?

-- On the other hand, an intersection of Penelope canvas can accommodate (4) smaller petit point stitches.
-Take a look at the example in the above image.
-The petit point is worked over single threads in the center area, versus standard needlepoint worked in the border area.
+- On the other hand, an intersection of Penelope canvas can accommodate four smaller petit point stitches.
+Take a look at the example in the image.
+The petit point is worked over single threads in the center area, vs. standard needlepoint worked in the border area.